Imelda Cajipe-Endaya: Kasibulan

-The ferment period also witnessed the establishment of all-women organisations including Kasibulan for which Imelda Cajipe-Endaya initiated as the founding president.
+The ferment period also witnessed the establishment of all-women organisations including Kasibulan for which Cajipe-Endaya initiated as the founding president.
 It was legally registered in 1989, and was based on a sharing, sisterhood and solidarity driven practice.
 The collective launched empowering strategies of women, which came out of discussions with women across different professions.

 With the new democratic space opening up after the dismantling of the Marcos dictatorship following the Aquino assassination, the group allowed women to occupy these spaces.
 The main project of Kasibulan included the creation of the representation and visibility of women artists, as well as a sisterly bond between them.
 They also questioned the canons of art, and challenged mainstream stereotypes and parameters surrounding artists and their roles.
 It expanded its membership and moved past the boundaries as women and artists within the academe, and advocated for women's rights, past the realm of art.
 The group's exhibits foregrounded the importance and excellence of women, breaking down the primacy of “fine art” over “indigenous art” or “folk” art.
-Other exhibits such as, “Filipina Migranteng Manggagawa” (Filipina Migrant Workers), enacted an advocacy, discussion and analysis of the current Filipina diaspora of women labour.
+Other exhibits such as Filipina Migranteng Manggagawa (Filipina Migrant Workers), enacted an advocacy, discussion and analysis of the current Filipina diaspora of women labour.
 They also worked with women of Paete, Laguna in southern Luzon.
 There was an exchange of aesthetics and cultural practice that created an alternative local art practice, which challenges and transforms the state's tourist and cultural industries as it was funded by the National Commission for Culture and the Arts (NCCA).
 Cajipe-Endaya's works combines taka dolls from Paete, her hometown, to produce new images of women while challenging the boundaries between fine and folk art.
-The group and Cajipe-Endaya's works shows a narrative that is created through sisterhood and solidarity attained between people through interactions of relating to one another though common experiences of upheavals and success.
-In the challenge of creating social change, sisterhood and solidarity empower women to continue their facing of these challenges.